Acupuncture effective on many points

 Mastering the flu

 This golden oldie is still relevant.
-Make sure to get enough sleep, wash your hands and sneeze into your elbow (not into your hand and certainly not in someone's face), skip the alcohol and just be a bit boring for a while.
+Ensure enough sleep, wash your hands, and sneeze into your elbow (not your hand and definitely not in someone's face), skip the alcohol, and just be a bit boring for a while.
 Very good for your immune system!

 Make an appointment

-If you could use some help to boost your immune system or if you just can't shake off that cold, make an appointment with an acupuncturist near you.
+If you need some help boosting your immune system or can't seem to shake off that cold, make an appointment with an acupuncturist near you.